In-Home Service for Clothes Washers

 Every few months it’s a good idea to clean your washer to prevent odors and bacteria build up.
 Run an empty load (no clothes) of hot water with 1-2 cups of white vinegar.
-Then wipe down the inside of the machine, the door and the door gaskets using a mixture of a quarter cup of vinegar and a quart of warm water.
+Then wipe down the inside of the appliance, the door and the door gaskets using a mixture of a quarter cup of vinegar and a quart of warm water.
 Use a sponge or soft towel, scrubbing gently.
 You can also remove trays and soap dispensers and clean them.
 After wiping down, run a hot cycle with nothing in the machine.
 Consult your owner’s manual to be sure your machine doesn’t have specific cleaning requirements.
 It is also a good idea to vacuum the areas around your washer and dryer frequently.

 Keep it Level

-Reducing noise and vibration by making sure your washing machine is level will help reduce wear, as well as noise.
+Reducing noise and vibration by making sure your machine is level will help reduce wear, as well as noise.
 If your washing machine vibrates a lot, or makes an excessive amount of noise, it may not be properly balanced.
-Most machines have feet that can be adjusted for better balance.
+Most brands have feet that can be adjusted for better balance.